Juanjdurillo/intro_unix/README.md

 	* absolute path (starting from the root) e.g., `/usr/sbin/bzip2`
 	* relative paths (regarding the current directory) e.g.,  `../../jonh`

-* Every file has associated three type of rights
+* Every file has associated three types of rights
 	* read
 	* write
 	* execute

 ---
 # Unix Files

-* File persmissions are indicated with 9 bits
+* File permissions are indicated with 9 bits

-* The first 3 indicates the permisions for the owner of the file for reading, writing and executing
+* The first 3 indicate the permissions for the owner of the file for reading, writing and executing

-* The second group of 3 indicates the permisions for users of the same group as the owner
+* The second group of 3 indicates the permissions for users of the same group as the owner

 * The third group indicates the permissions for the rest of users

-* These permisions are indicated with the letters r, w, and x
+* These permissions are indicated with the letters `r`, `w`, and `x`

 * `chmod`: changes permissions on a file

 * `chown`: changes the owner of a file

 ---
 # Unix Files

 ![Unix Architecture](./file-info.png)

 ---
 # UNIX commands related to the File System